Documentation

 Query system data

-InfluxDB Cloud Dedicated stores data related to queries, tables, partitions, and compaction in system tables in your cluster.
-Query data in your cluster’s system tables for information about your cluster.
+InfluxDB Cloud Dedicated stores data related to queries, tables, partitions, and compaction in system tables within your cluster.
+System tables contain time series data used by and generated from the InfluxDB Cloud Dedicated internal monitoring system.
+You can query the cluster system tables for information about your cluster.

-Querying InfluxDB v3 system tables may impact the overall write and query performance of your InfluxDB Cloud Dedicated cluster.
+Querying InfluxDB v3 system tables may impact write and query performance of your InfluxDB Cloud Dedicated cluster.
+Use filters to optimize queries to reduce impact to your cluster.

 System tables are subject to change